wmo-im/wis2box-training/documentation/docs/practical-sessions/environment-variables.md

 ### Preparation

-Login to your student VM using WinSCP (using SCP-protocol) and PuTTy.
+Login to your student VM using WinSCP (using SCP-protocol) and PuTTY.

 ## re-initialize wis2box